zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

 The Python Web Server Gateway Interface, or WSGI for short, is basically something to mix and match
 web frameworks and web servers.
 You can find more about WSGI [here](https://peps.python.org/pep-0333/).
-So, WSGI is all well and good, but how do you actually DO it?
+So, WSGI is all well and good, but how do you actually do it?
 Open your terminal to create a folder named your framework.
 I named mine apiwsgi:
 ```
 $ mkdir apiwsgi